selfagency/rushkoff-archive-astro/src/content/2004-05-13_the_ayes_have_it__us_law_catches_up_with_camera_phones.md

 ---
-title: The Ayes Have It: Us Law Catches Up With Camera Phones
+title: 'The Ayes Have It: Us Law Catches Up With Camera Phones'
 subtitle:
 date: 2004-05-13
 blurb: In reaction to a recent spate of camera phone voyeurism in places like locker rooms and bleacher seats, a new bill has been put before the US Congress that would make it illegal to videotape, photograph, film, broadcast or record a person who is naked or in underwear in any location a \"reasonable person would believe that he or she could disrobe in privacy.\"
 notes:
 publication: nokias_the_feature
 categories: []
 ---